Skip to main content

 Global One Health Minor

-The Global One Health Academy is excited to announce that registration is now open for the new Undergraduate Minor of Global One Health!
+The Global One Health Academy is excited to offer its Undergraduate Minor of Global One Health, training students to become the next generation of One Health leaders.
 Through this minor, students will employ interdisciplinary perspectives and systems thinking to key Global One Health issues.

 About the Minor